-We have audited the accompanying consolidated financial statements of Matinas BioPharma Holdings, Inc. (the "Company"), which comprise the consolidated balance sheets as of December 31, 2014 and 2013, and the related consolidated statements of operations, stockholders' equity, and cash flows for each of the years then ended, and the related notes to the consolidated financial statements.
+We have audited the accompanying consolidated balance sheets of Matinas BioPharma Holdings, Inc. and Subsidiaries (the "Company") as of December 31, 2015 2014, and the related consolidated statements of operations, stockholders' equity, and cash flows for each of the years in the two-year period ended December 31, 2015.
+The financial statements are the responsibility of the Company's management.
+Our responsibility is to express an opinion on these financial statements based on our audits.